 - How significant is this page?
-If it is, figures out how to include it.
+If it is, figure out how to include it.
 If it isn’t, take it out.

 - Despite being an orphan page, does this page rank for any keywords?
-If it is, figures out how to include it.
+If it is, figure out how to include it.
 If it isn’t, take it out.

 - Where should the page be located in the taxonomy of your website?